pegasusheavy/cargo-commitlint/README.md

 #### Manual Git Hook Installation (Alternative)

-If you prefer to use `cargo-commitlint`'s built-in hook installer instead of `cargo-husky`:
+If you prefer to use `cargo commitlint`'s built-in hook installer instead of `cargo-husky`:

 ```bash
 cargo commitlint install
 ```

-This will create a `.git/hooks/commit-msg` hook that validates all commit messages.
+This will create a `.git/hooks/commit-msg` hook that validates all commit messages using `cargo commitlint`.

 ### Uninstall Git Hook